Paul Randall: Early career

 Randall was born in Sefton, Liverpool.
 His mother, June was born in Dar es Salaam in the African country of Tanzania after her father had moved there to work as a merchant.
 After she moved back to England and joined the British Army and whilst stationed in Aldershot she met his father, Ken who was a semi-professional footballer for the local team having previously been on the books at Everton.
 They moved back to Liverpool where they started a family before moving to the Somerset town of Glastonbury.
 At school Randall began playing football with village side Charlton Mackrell and also represented Mid-Somerset and would attend matches at local side Glastonbury Town.
 One day when he was watching a reserve match he was invited to play for them by the manager and at the age of 13 he played for Glastonbury Town Reserves against Ilminster Town.

 Randall was then offered a trial by Bristol City after he was spotted by Bristol City player Peter Spiring's dad who told their scout Jock Rae about Randall.
-He played a few trial matches for the Robins but an offer did not materialise and he carried on playing for Glastonbury and was also played for the Somerset school county team whose manager was former Bristol Rovers winger George Petherbridge.
+He played a few trial matches for the Robins but an offer did not materialise and he carried on playing for Glastonbury.
+He also played for the Somerset school county team whose manager was former Bristol Rovers winger George Petherbridge.
 He got Randall a trial at Rovers and after impressing in the trial match he was invited back to play in the youth team and 'A'-team matches but after a year he was released.
 After leaving school he went to work with his dad as a groundsman at Millfield and was still playing for Glastonbury Town now under the management of former Cardiff City player Peter Thomas.
 Randall scored 24 goals in his first season under Thomas and he soon got him a trial with Cardiff City.
 Randall had now left Millfield with his father and began working with his sister as a shelf-stacker at Andersons Supermarket.
 At Cardiff he played in a reserve match against Leicester City and although they won the match 1–0 they did not offer him a contract.

 Randall was now attracting attention of higher placed non-league clubs as he began to become one of the best players in the Western League.
 His manager spoke to one of his friends the Manchester City scout Ken Barnes who invited to Maine Road for a trial.
 He played and scored in a trial match against Stockport County.
 This rekindled the interest of Bristol Rovers whose manager Don Megson invited Randall to play some reserve games for the club.
 He then left Glastonbury Town to join Frome Town and his second match for Frome was a friendly against Bristol Rovers.
 He scored and impressed the watching Rovers management who informed him the next day that they wanted to sign him.
 Rovers paid £1,000 to both Glastonbury and Frome and Randall left his job at the supermarket to become a professional footballer.